 In 2018 a Minimum Energy Efficiency Standard (MEES) was introduced, requiring all properties to be let to meet an energy efficiency band of E. Any properties within the bands of F or G can not be let and need the landlord to take appropriate action to comply.
 The cost relating to the landlord’s appropriate action has a financial cap of £3,500 and includes actions such as loft and wall insulation, upgraded boiler, double or triple glazing, etc. Beyond this maximum cost, a landlord can apply for an ‘All improvements made’ exemption and will be awarded the EPC to let the property.

 2018 saw the MEES applied to the issuing of new certificates.
 Certificates are valid for 10 years and from the 1st April 2020, this was extended to all existing tenancies.
-This now means that an EER rating of E or above is required for a landlord to let their property, or an ‘all improvements made’ exemption needs to be registered.
+This now means that an EER of E or above is required for a landlord to let their property, or an ‘all improvements made’ exemption needs to be registered.

 What is the long-term action plan for Energy Performance Certificates?

 - Reducing EPC validation periods

 - Raising the maximum spend landlords are required to invest to £10,000.
 This initially had the proposed requirements applying to new tenancies from 2025 and to all tenancies by 1 April 2028.
 But following further consultation and lobbying from Propertymark and the NRLA claiming the date to be unworkable, the deadline of 2025 has now been extended to 2028 (as of 28/03/2023).

 Minimum Energy Efficiency Standard Timeline